Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 In 1589, Christopher Marlowe’s anti-Semitic play, The Jew of Malta, was first performed.
 In 1594, Queen Elizabeth I’s physician, a Converso named Dr. Roderigo Lopez, was implicated in a plot to assassinate Elizabeth.
 He was tortured, tried, and hanged on what is suspected to be a false charge of treason.
 Anglo Jewry fled to the Low Countries, often disguised as Spanish or Portuguese Roman Catholics.
 William Shakespeare’s famous play about a Jewish moneylender, The Merchant of Venice, was first acted out in 1597.
 In 1609, Portuguese merchants were expelled from London on suspicion of being Jewish.
 This did not stop the Jews, however, and in the mid-17th century, a new Converso colony grew in London, made up partly of refugees from Rouen and the Canary Islands.

-Historians disagree as to the exact date of the official readmission of Jews to England as well as whether or not it was Oliver Cromwell who granted it.
+Historians disagree as to the exact date of the official readmission of Jews to England as well as whether or not Oliver Cromwell granted it.
 Cromwell came to power in 1649.
 Some believe he was influenced to readmit the Jews by Rabbi Menasseh ben Israel of Amsterdam, who functioned as a Jewish ambassador to the Gentiles.
 Menasseh moved to London in September 1655 and, on October 31, submitted a seven-point petition to the Council of State calling for the return of Jews to England.
 He appealed to Cromwell orally at the Whitehall Conference of December 4-18, 1655, which Cromwell had called to discuss Jewish readmission.
 Cromwell gave no official verdict, and when many merchants questioned Cromwell’s ideas, he angrily dismissed the conference.
 Cromwell is believed to have authorized the unofficial readmission of the Jews into England.
-However, when a few hundred conversos living in England petitioned to establish a synagogue and cemetery in 1656, their request was turned down.
+However, their request was turned down when a few hundred conversos living in England petitioned to establish a synagogue and cemetery in 1656.

-The re-establishment of the Jews in England was a gradual process, one which took many years.
+The re-establishment of the Jews in England was a gradual process, one that took many years.
 Jews immigrated to England from Holland, Spain, and Portugal and opened a synagogue in 1657.
-In 1664, Charles II issued a formal written promise of protection, and in 1674 and 1685, further royal declarations were made confirming that statement.
+In 1664, Charles II issued a formal written promise of protection, and in 1674 and 1685, further royal declarations confirmed that statement.
 In 1698, the Act for Suppressing Blasphemy recognized the legality of practicing Judaism in England.

 The following immigrants were German Jews who started a synagogue in 1690.
 By then, there were about 400 Jews in England.
 William III knighted the first Jew, Solomon de Medina, on June 23, 1700.
 In 1701, a Sephardi synagogue at Bevis Marks was opened.
 A Hebrew printing press started in London in 1705.
 By 1734, 6,000 Jews lived in England.
 The Jewish upper class still consisted of brokers and foreign traders, but Jews gradually entered all areas of life.
 The first Jews were Sephardim, but in 1690 the first Ashkenazi community was formed in London, and soon Ashkenazim established congregations all over England.